-The Cannabis Act, legalizing and regulating cannabis (marijuana), will create a strict legal framework for controlling the production, distribution, sale and possession of cannabis in Canada.
+The Cannabis Act, legalizing and regulating cannabis (marijuana), creates a strict legal framework for controlling the production, distribution, sale and possession of cannabis in Canada.

-Taking cannabis across the border in any form – including any oils containing THC or cannabidiol (CBD) - without a permit or exemption authorized by Health Canada will remain a serious criminal offence subject to arrest and prosecution, despite the legalization of cannabis in Canada.
+Taking cannabis across the border in any form – including any oils containing THC or cannabidiol (CBD) - without a permit or exemption authorized by Health Canada remains a serious criminal offence subject to arrest and prosecution, despite the legalization of cannabis in Canada.
 The prohibition applies regardless of:

 - The amount of cannabis you have with you,

 - Whether you hold a medical document authorizing the use of cannabis for medical purposes,

 - Whether you are travelling from an area with legalized or decriminalized cannabis.

 Don't bring it in.
 Don't take it out.